Allen Ginsberg (1926-1997)

 introduction & biography

 "Allen Ginsberg."
+Excerpts from important critics on the following poems: "Howl," "Love Poem on a Theme by Whitman," "Wichita Vortex Sutra," "About the Vietnam War."
+Includes a biography by Ann Charters.
 Modern American Poetry.
 Ed.
-Cary Nelson.
-Excerpts from important critics on the following poems: "Howl," "Love Poem on a Theme by Whitman," "Wichita Vortex Sutra," "About the Vietnam War."
-Includes a biography by Ann Charters.
-[No ads].
+James Sullivan.

 "Allen Ginsberg."
 Poetry Foundation.
-Ed.
-Catherine Halley.
-Good, encyclopedia-type introduction to Ginsberg, his biography, themes, and techniques, with samples of his poems.
-[No ads].
+Encyclopedia-type introduction to Ginsberg, his biography, themes, and techniques, with text for some of his most famous poems.

 "Allen Ginsberg."
 A brief introduction to Ginsberg.
 Also "Life Studies: American Poetry from T. S. Eliot to Allen Ginsberg."
 Academy of American Poets.

 "Allen Ginsberg."
 Poetry Archive.
+A UK poetry web site.
 Directors, Andrew Motion & Richard Carrington.

 "Allen Ginsberg."
 American Masters, Public Broadcasting Service.